KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Human Error.

-How is blockchain.
-A system based on a decentralized distribution register eliminates the risk of monopolizing control.
-The immutability of the data recorded in the blockchain and in the open source code allows you to make sure that the rules of the game for all participants are the same and there are no «black entries» in the program.
+How blockchain.
+A system based on a decentralized distribution register excludes any possibility of monopolizing control.
+The impossibility to change both data recorded in blockchain and in the open source code allows to be sure that the rules of the game for all participants are equal and there are no “black entries” in the program.

-Automation and standardization of basic processes limits and controls the degree of human involvement (blockchain records who did what and this information cannot be deleted).
+Automation and standardization of basic processes limit and control the level of human intervention; blockchain logs who did what, and this information cannot be deleted.

-• Reducing the risk of infringement of the law by CSPs.
+• Reduction of infringement of the law by the CSPs.

-This is a direct consequence of the lack of uniform industry standards, as well as the fact that banks, companies, emerging companies, government agencies and KYC service providers use different approaches to data storage and transmission, different communication protocols, API, platform and data management systems.
+This is a direct result of non-uniform standards in the industry and the fact that banks, companies, emerging companies, government agencies, and KYC service providers are using different approaches to store and transfer data.
+Additionally, different communication protocols, APIs, and platforms and systems of data management are employed.

-What’s going on with the blockchain.
-The CMC solution based on a decentralized distribution register will create a system in which data will be stored on a single medium accessible to all platforms.
-This will automatically standardize the industry and make most interactions between participants unnecessary – there is no point in sharing information if it is all written on the blockchain that everyone has access to.
+What happens to the blockchain: The solution from CMC – based on a decentralized register of distribution – will create a system in which all the data is stored in one medium accessible to all platforms.
+The industry will become automatically unified, and most of the interactions between participants will become meaningless – there is no need to share information if it is written on a blockchain open to everyone.

-• Improved data quality (no errors, inaccuracies, inconsistencies, false data, etc.).
+• Data quality will improve (no errors, inaccuracies, inconsistencies, false data etc.).

-• Data security will be improved (it will no longer be transmitted from one participant to another several times a day).
+• Data security will improve; data will no more be transferred from one participant to the other several times in a day.

 • Will increase standardization in industry.